bitfox-git/azurebroadcast-functions/README.md

 Install the Azure Functions extension, this allows easy deployment directly from vs-code.

-2. Zip the publish folder and use the Azure portal to upload the zip.
+2. Zip file deployment.

+Download the latest release zip file `s.zip` from the GitHub release tab.
+Go to https://<your-appname>.scm.azurewebsites.net/ZipDeployUI  and drop the zip file.

 3. Use the `Get publish profile` option in the overview page of the Azure Function in the Azure Portal.
 Publish with MSDeploy.

 ## Test your deploy

 Go to the Azure Portal Function
-Go to the `info` function, this function is reachable anonymous, with a host key.
+Go to the `info` function, this function is reachable anonymous, without a host key.
+And click 'run'.